Date of source: Monday, January 19, 2015

 The revolution has triggered a profusion of artistic expressions and opened a vigorous struggle between the independent culture players and those in power.
 Today, the creators find alternative refuges.

+A hiker has discovered a 3,500-year-old Egyptian seal, which is shaped like a scarab beetle.
 It is thought to represent Pharaoh Thutmose III, who was considered the 'Napoleon of Egypt' as he captured 350 cities during his 54-year rule in the 15th century BC.

 Researchers in Egypt using advanced scanning techniques to study the Pyramids said this week that they had detected “thermal anomalies” within the Great Pyramid of Giza that could indicate the presence of an undiscovered tomb.